isomorphic-git/isomorphic-git/src/readme.md

 ### Open issues

-- Moddable File is flat FS only....
-OK... let's fix that. (`createDirectory` implemented for macOS simulator for development)
+- [ ] Moddable File is flat FS only....
+OK... let's fix that.
+  - [x] `createDirectory` implemented for macOS simulator for development
+  - [ ] FAT32 support for ESP32 added
-- SHA module should use Moddable SDK crypto -- smaller and faster
+- [x] SHA module should use Moddable SDK crypto -- smaller and faster
-- Pako will be crazy slow and heavy.
-Is it required or optional?
-We have a zlib decoder for PNG but needs a script API to be used here.
+- Use native miniz instead of pako.
+  - [x] inflate, including streaming API
+  - [ ] deflate (TODO: do we need this?
+It's only used for loose object file format)

 ### Patches